Easy Actions You Can Take to Protect Democracy

 Establish a Routine to Call Congress Regularly

 You can contact your congressional representative and state senators by calling 202-224-3121.
-Click here for a tool to identify your representative or senators.
 If you’re looking for timely messages and don’t have one of your own, several organizations, including 5Calls, People Power United, and Common Cause, can provide guidance.

 Attend Pro-Democracy Rallies

 Over the past several months, national rallies against authoritarianism have been staged with names including “Hands Off,” “No Kings,” and “Workers Above Billionaires.”
 Future locations for your community can likely be found by contacting your local Indivisible group, as they are often the ones most likely to stage such a rally.
-Rallies can also be found by using the app Mobilize, which allows you to search for a variety of action events by type, date, and location.
-Rallies may include those at congressional offices or speaking out on specific issues, such as advocating for government benefits.
+Rallies can also be found in the Mobilize app, which lets you search for action events by type, date, and location.
+Rallies may include those at congressional offices.

 Attend a Rally Poster-Making Party